 It wasn’t all that long ago that the web was very much a forum without laws.
 This is no longer the case, but many website operators haven’t picked up on this fact.
-With this in mind, let’s take a look at the five legal areas where website owners most often go wrong when operating online.
+With this in mind, let’s take a look at the five legal mistakes made by online businesses.

 1. Not Taking Advantage of DMCA Protections

 User-generated content is at the heart of the web these days.
 “UGC” comes in many forms, but it essentially boils down to anything a website allows a user to upload to the site.
 In the case of a site such as YouTube, this means videos and comments on videos.
 For a blog or e-commerce site, uploads can include comments, product reviews, and forum discussions.
 More progressive sites such as Amazon.com may even allow users to upload video reviews of products.

 Given all this interaction, I’m shocked how few websites take advantage of the safe harbor liability protection provided in the Digital Millennium Copyright Act of 1998.
 This law is considered controversial by users who republish content and copyright owners who see their works used without authorization.
 This controversy does not extend to website operators.
 The DMCA is perhaps the single most important law protecting online businesses that allow user-generated content.

 Why is the DMCA so helpful to websites?
 When complied with properly, the DMCA provides websites with immunity from being sued for copyright infringement for content uploaded by users.
 YouTube provides us a perfect example.
 If I copy part of a film in a movie theater with my phone and then post it to YouTube, I’ve infringed on the copyrights of the producers of the movie.
 Those producers can sue me for copyright infringement.
 However, they are precluded from suing YouTube because of the protections provided by the DMCA.

 Online operators that allow users to upload, well, anything should be DMCA compliant and may want to consider our DMCA agent service.
 The process is relatively simple and inexpensive.